 Today mansions of industrial barons line Division Street.
 Fond du Lac offers a diversity of industry and business, including Mercury Marine and MAG Giddings & Lewis, a supplier of industrial automation products and machine tools.

 ShoppingDowntown Main Street offers specialty boutiques including antiques, gourmet coffee, stained glass and quilting shops.
 Kristmas Kringle Shoppe, at 1330 S. Main Street at the entrance to the city, features a large assortment of glass ornaments, trees, animated figures and collectibles displayed in a Bavarian village setting; phone (920) 922-3900.
-Forest Mall, off US 41 at 835 W. Johnson St., has more than 60 stores including Kohl's and Younkers.
+Forest Mall, off US 41 at 835 W. Johnson St., has some 25 stores including Christopher and Banks and Kohl's.

 Things to Do Galloway House and Village and Blakely Museum

 Fond Du Lac, WI

 In-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 All hotels must meet the same basic requirements for cleanliness, comfort and hospitality to be AAA Approved.
 A rating of one to five AAA Diamonds tells members what type of experience to expect, from no-frills to highly personalized.